mansachinda/GitHubCloneProject/README.md

-This is the description of my repo
+## This is the description of my repo using git merge to resolve git conflict

-Modification in main branch.
+# Modification in main branch.